The secret history of the Motorola Razr, the first great phone of the millennium

 The designers mocked up a reference model that’s been lost to time, but Pierce describes a device with flared knuckles and a sloped chin.
 People were excited to see the 10mm model internally—and yet, it felt wrong.
 “Within [the design team], what we talked about is [that] we didn’t want to make a retro device,” recalls Pierce.
 “We didn’t want to make a new [version] years later.”

 Motorola wanted to build the future.
 The company knew from global ethnographic research that, while America was lagging, people were using phones differently.
 They were texting more and more.
 So the keyboard should be big.
 Real big.
 The screen had to be big, too, for early internet browsing and some of the first downloadable games.
 A second, external screen should let you check the time and preview calls before answering them.
 And it had to fit into your pocket.
 “No compromises,” became a secondary mantra.
 This thing had to be thin, but it also had to be extraordinarily usable.
-Such stringent design requirements meant completely reassessing the cellphone’s form factor.
+Such stringent design requirements meant completely reassessing the cell phone’s form factor.

 When it was released, the Razr seemed almost freakishly wide.
 Even though it was no wider than a modern smartphone of today, subjects in Motorola’s focus groups reported not wanting a phone with such an expansive X dimension.
 “There was a lot of concern before we launched it, that this product was just too wide,” says Pierce.
-“There were people saying, ‘let’s kill it!'”
+“There were people saying, ‘Let’s kill it!'”

 But the phone had to be that wide, if it was to hit the 10mm mark and still fit all the necessary circuitry inside.
 The width also made it possible to add a larger keyboard to the device.

 Elisa Vargas, the global UX design director at Motorola who ran many early studies and pioneered the Razr’s UI, was confident users would want that bigger keyboard because she recognized a shift in user behavior on a global scale: In many countries, people were T9 texting without even looking down at their thumbs.
 “We did a couple [studies] in established markets and one emerging markets, and you were seeing similar behaviors,” says Vargas.
-“We had a good idea about what people were doing with messaging…before that was popular in the U.S. I remember trying to recruit people in the U.S. [for a study], and nobody was doing text messaging!”
+“We had a good idea about what people were doing with messaging . . . before that was popular in the U.S. I remember trying to recruit people in the U.S. [for a study], and nobody was doing text messaging!”

 She was certain it wasn’t a question of culture.
 Americans would soon follow, and the Razr would be ready for them.

 Originally, Motorola’s engineering team proposed a keyboard with a plastic cover that felt a lot like the one you’d find on a microwave.
 It was slender enough, but also felt weird—and cheap—to the touch.
 During a brainstorming session between engineering and design, Pierce came up with a better idea.
 “Aging myself, I used to do a lot of mechanical drafting with pencils.
 We had a thing called an eraser shield.
 It was a thin piece of metal that had shapes carved into it.
 You’d put it on a drawing to erase part of a line,” he says.
 “We pulled that out and said, this gives us the same goals this microwave panel has.
 It’s very thin.
-But it gives us a metal finish which gives a much higher perceived quality.”
+But it gives us a metal finish, which gives a much higher perceived quality.”

 Was it odd to Pierce that the Razr’s keyboard was inspired by a drafting tool?
 “We needed something extremely thin!
 It had to be stiff so it wouldn’t be rippled, and it needed to flex,” Pierce says with a laugh.
 “That’s what came to mind!”

-In production, the Razr keyboard was laser etched from a single piece of metal.
+In production, the Razr keyboard was laser-etched from a single piece of metal.
 It was backlit by an unusual, blue electroluminescent display that was designed to be noticed by onlookers from 10 feet away.
 The engineering team wasn’t sold on the backlighting tech, so lead designer Chris Arnholt went to Radio Shack one weekend and constructed a little blue light box out of LEDs.
-It wasn’t small enough for the phone, but the rough demo allowed Motorola’s head of PR, Jerry Frost, to see the TRON-inspired lines for himself.
-“He said ‘this is it, this is going in the product,'” recalls Pierce.
-“That became a challenge…but we figured it out.”
+It wasn’t small enough for the phone, but the rough demo allowed Motorola’s head of PR, Jerry Frost, to see the Tron-inspired lines for himself.
+“He said, ‘This is it, this is going in the product,'” recalls Pierce.
+“That became a challenge . . . but we figured it out.”

 The keyboard had one final touch I’d forgotten about until I picked up one of the two dozen Razr models Motorola pulled from the archives as I reported this story.
 The finish ripples like a stone thrown into a pond, creating an optical spinning effect.
 Rippling metal was a leitmotif of Y2K era design (see: the Nokia 3300 or the TLC Waterfalls video).
 But the nickel finish was actually inspired by the metal backplate work common in the watch industry.
 The way the keyboard catches the light is still captivating—you open the phone, and it bursts bits of J.J.
 Abrams lens flare right into your eyes.

 “One of the key things from design perspective was an idea of surprise,” says Pierce.
-“We liked this idea the user would have no expectations, never seen a product like this…and as soon as you open it up, you get this rich metal finish.
+“We liked this idea the user would have no expectations, never seen a product like this . . . and as soon as you open it up, you get this rich metal finish.
 And look how big the keyboard is!”

 For the Razr’s exterior, the team opted for aluminum paneling and a hardened, 0.7mm glass cover for an external display.
 These were premium materials that made the Razr feel more like jewelry than technology.
 But they were also premium by necessity: To hit that 10mm goal, plastic components simply couldn’t provide the necessary rigidity at the right thickness.
 (Glass and aluminum have a similar stiffness at the same thickness, unlike plastic.)